TeamMacLean/small_genomes_SNPs/Results/Work analysis.md

 1. Which criteria are applied to select the **replicate used to define the SNP position**?
 Which are the differences between using a given group of parameters or another?
 Shouldn't the replicate that is assigned with a higher fitness score be selected? _DM! higher fitness permutations should be selected, but there is a problem with being too fit, you may reach a local maximum on the fitness hill-climb, so need to mix in some worse ones to allow you to come back down_
 2. Why do we need so many parameters to generate the permutations?
 By changing the parameters, I don't see a great improvement in the algorithm performance.
 So, why don't we set the parameters in the algorithm in advance instead of changing them as command line arguments? _DM!
 Good point, if they do nothing, we can ignore them.
 The trick is to find the important ones.
 It seems like the important one is really how you define the fitness score_
 3. What is the meaning of this **'divisions' parameter** that seems to affect the count ratio method so much?
-What happen if we choose one replicate created with 1 division to determine the causal mutation? __*DM!
+What happen if we choose one replicate created with 1 division to determine the causal mutation? **_DM!
 An excellent question, you should know this from the code.
-Try to find out.* <- This is the part of the script where it is used.
-Don't really understand what it does, it just breaks the genome in parts to 'count the number of SNPs in' but don't know how it does that.  __
+Try to find out._ <- This is the part of the script where it is used.
+Don't really understand what it does, it just breaks the genome in parts to 'count the number of SNPs in' but don't know how it does that (or why).**

 ```
 def self.count(snp_pos, div, genome_length)
 	myr = RinRuby.new(echo = false)
 	myr.assign 'snp_pos', snp_pos
 	myr.assign 'div', div.to_i
 	myr.assign 'l', genome_length
 	myr.eval 'breaks <- c(0)
-			for(i in 1:div){
-			  breaks <- c(breaks,(l/div)*i)}
+	for(i in 1:div){ breaks <- c(breaks,(l/div)*i)}
 ```